Scorpion bowl: Later variations

 Separate small ceramic volcanic crater dishes were sometimes later placed inside the center of Scorpion Bowls, turning them into "volcano bowls".
 This was later discontinued as specific bowls began being made that had the volcano shape incorporated into the base scorpion bowl design.
 For this reason the Scorpion Bowl cocktail is sometimes presented in a large 48-ounce volcano bowl but may still be called either a Scorpion Bowl or a Volcano Bowl.
 When served with dry ice, an orchid, and some 151 proof alcohol aflame in the volcanic center, the drink gives the appearance of a mysterious tropical island.
 Ceramic bowls supported by three tiki-shaped pedestals were originally called tiki bowls but they too started to be interchangeably called Scorpion Bowls and the importance of using the correct bowl fell by the wayside, with virtually any communal tiki cocktail served in bowl sometimes being referred to as a Scorpion Bowl.

 Volcano versions were also rebranded as "The Mystery Drink" at tiki bars such as the Kahiki and the Mai Kai, with ingredients very similar to a Scorpion Bowl.
 Variations such as these proliferated and were on the menu in some manner at virtually all subsequent tiki bars.
 The Luau Scorpion for two people called for 2 oz gold Puerto Rican rum, 2 oz gin, 1 oz Cognac, 2 oz orange juice, 1 oz lime juice, 1 oz sugar syrup, and 3/4 oz orgeat syrup.

 In popular culture

 As a teenager Candice Bergen drank Scorpion cocktails at The Luau restaurant in Beverly Hills, which was known for allowing underage drinking.
 She said that "it was such a strong drink...I couldn’t figure out how to get out of my chair at the end of the meal".

-Joseph Marshall, a college student back in 2001 still holds the record for drinking a scorpion bowl by himself in just under 11 seconds.
+In 2001, college student Joseph Marshall set a world record by drinking a scorpion bowl by himself in just under 11 seconds.